nasriblack/SoftBussBookingBack1.1/README.md

 ### 🛠️ Doing

-- [ ] Implement the folder structure
+- [ ] Implement the white list user in the database => registration
+    - [X] Create User in the database in White list table
+    - [ ] List all users that in the white list

 ---

 ### ✔️ Done